jasonrundell/gatsby-contentful-netlify-multilocale/README.md

 We've set up our Production pipeline.
 In order to create our Development pipeline, we need to create a branch in our Git repo.

-**NOTE:** This branch/pipeline can be named many different things by many different teams.
+**❗️NOTE:** This branch/pipeline can be named many different things by many different teams.
 It's been known to be called "UAT", "Pre-prod", "Perf", "Preview", and "Staging".
-Call it what you want, it's purpose is to serve as a mirror of Production because you want to see changes _before_ it goes to Production.
+Call it what you want, it's purpose is to serve as a mirror of Production because you want to see changes _before_ they go to Production.

 Use your preferred method of creating a branch off of your `master`, but here is an example command line: